Malterlib/MalterlibXcodePatches/Plugins/Plugin_NavigationFixes/README.md

 This plugin aims to emulate the editor behavior of the Visual Studio editor.
 The following features are implemented

-+ `HOME` (`fn←` and `⌘←` on a Mac keyboard) jumps to first non-white space character and then cycles between start of line and first non-white space character
 + Text is not automatically indented when pasted
-+ Insert tab indents selection instead of deleting it
-+ Insert back tab unindents selection instead of deleting it
 + Move whole word left and right commands emulates the behavior in Visual Studio, where the location is the same when moving forward or backword
 + You can double-click on a <source>:<line>: formatted string in the the console to get to the location in the editor
 + `⌘-N` / `⌘-Shift-N` keyboard shortcuts moves to the next/previous location as in Visual Studio.
 This means: